rehierl/abstract-properties/11-x-setup-of-sets/11-2-hierarchy-of-scopes/2-0-hierarchy-of-scopes.md

 * Each set has a unique rooted path.

 Note that the root set `(r in RS(H))` of a hierarchy `H` is equal to `U(H)`.
 That is because it is a superset to every other set in `H`.
-As such it is equal to the union of all sets in `H`.

 <!-- ======================================================================= -->
 ## set of all hierarchies (UH) and forests (UF)